Behavioral Patterns «Prev Next»

 • Strategy and Visitor can be used together to implement generic algorithms.
 For example, a generic sorting algorithm could use a visitor to compare and swap elements of a collection.

 Overall, the common behavioral patterns are a powerful set of tools that can be used to design flexible and extensible software.
 By understanding the relationships between the patterns, you can choose the right pattern for the job and combine them in creative ways.
+The following series of images briefly describes seven common behavioral patterns:

 1) Chain of Responsibility Pattern describes a system in which different objects each receive an opportunity to handle a request.